Dark Age (novel): Plot

 Atalantia au Grimmus, Dictator of the Society Remnant, besieges the Solar Republic's Free Legions on Mercury after destroying their fleet in orbit.
-Three weeks after departing Venus, Darrow's team reaches Mercury and rescues Orion from torture at the hands of Atlas au Raa.
-Atalantia agrees to Lysander's proposition of an alliance with the Rim, but requires both Lysander and Seraphina to fall in her Iron Rain on Mercury.
+Three weeks after departing Venus, Darrow of Lykos arrives on Mercury with his team and rescues Orion from torture at the hands of Atlas au Raa.
+Atalantia agrees to Lysander's proposition of an alliance with the Rim, but requires both Lysander and Seraphina to fight in her attack on Mercury.

-Atalantia's forces assault Mercury, but Darrow has Orion create hypercanes using old terraforming technology and many of the invading force are killed, including Seraphina.
-Orion goes rogue, intending to scour the planet's surface to devastate the Society forces at the cost of the Free Legions and Mercury's civilians.
-When she refuses to back down, Darrow executes her.
+Atalantia's forces assault Mercury.
+In response Darrow has Orion create hypercanes using old terraforming technology—killing many of the invading forces of the Society Remnant, including Seraphina.
+However, Orion—driven mad by torture at the hands of Atlas au Raa —goes rogue, intending to scour the planet's surface to devastate the Society forces at the cost of the Free Legions and Mercury's civilians.
+When she refuses to back down, Darrow executes her, though tens of millions of civilians are dead by that point.
 Kalindora au San, Rhone ti Flavinius and his Praetorians pledge allegiance to Lysander, making him a political threat to Atalantia.
 Jealous, his childhood friend Ajax unsuccessfully tries to have Lysander assassinated.
 Accepting that Orion's storm has doomed the northern cities and seeing that Atalantia seeks to occupy resource-rich Heliopolis, Darrow has his forces ride the storm across the Ladon Waste to intercept Ajax.
-Briefly captured by Atlas, Darrow and is saved by Colloway and Thraxa and his forces repel the assault on Heliopolis.
+Briefly captured by Atlas, Darrow is saved by Colloway and Thraxa, and his forces repel the assault on Heliopolis.
 Kalindora and Rhone are captured by the Republic, Ajax flees, and Lysander is stranded in the desert.

-On Luna, Virginia urges the Republic Senate to come to the support of Darrow and the Free Legions, allying with Dancer to secure the necessary votes.
-However, before the vote can occur, Dancer and his allies are publicly poisoned by the Syndicate.
-Publius cu Caraval, puppet of the Syndicate, accuses Virginia and leads a deadly Vox Populi riot that massacres the Senate, including Daxo.
+On Luna, Virginia au Augustus urges the Republic Senate to come to the support of Darrow and the Free Legions, allying with Dancer to secure the necessary votes.
+However, right before the vote can occur, Dancer and his allies are publicly poisoned by an anonymous group—revealed to be the Syndicate.
+Publius cu Caraval, who acts as the unknowing puppet of the Syndicate, accuses Virginia of the poisoning and leads a deadly Vox Populi riot that massacres the Senate representatives that support Virginia, including Daxo.
 Lilath au Faran is revealed to have survived the events of Morning Star and to be the mysterious Queen of the Syndicate.
 Virginia, Sevro, and many Howlers are captured.
 Publius publicly executes many of Virginia's allies, including Theodora, but Quicksilver, Kavax and Holiday escape.
-Lilath installs Publius as a puppet ruler and reveals that the Syndicate's rise to power was orchestrated by the now 10-year old clone of Adrius, who is being carefully molded into a new Jackal.
-Virginia escapes, but is forced to leave Sevro behind.
+Lilath installs Publius as a puppet ruler and reveals that the Syndicate's rise to power was orchestrated by the now 10-year old clone of Adrius au Augustus, who is being carefully molded into a mirror of the original Adrius.
+Virginia escapes and is rescued by Holiday's strike team, but is unable to escape along with Sevro, leaving him on Luna.